 Regardless of whether or not you’re living with herpes.
 People that have HIV are advised to follow the below-mentioned guidelines:

 - Using condoms or dental dams during anal, vaginal, or oral sex.

 - Refraining from having sex in the event of an outbreak.

 - Getting tested for HIV and other sexually transmitted infections.
 Besides, encouraging your partner to get tested and treated.

-- Reducing the number of sex partner and speaking with them about their previous relationships and medical history.
+- Reducing the number of sex partners and speaking with them about their previous relationships and medical history.

 While both herpes and HIV are incurable, they can certainly be treated, thanks to the inception of antiviral drugs.
-If you think you might have been exposed of any of these viruses, it is better to get yourself tested immediately.
-On the other hand, you may also consider joining a specialist herpes dating site where you can not only learn more about the STD but also find like–minded people that wish to find a companion living with Herpes or HIV.
+If you think you might have been exposed to any of these viruses.
+It is better to get yourself tested immediately.
+On the other hand, you may also consider joining a specialist herpes dating site.
+Where you can not only learn more about the STD but also find like–minded people that wish to find a companion living with Herpes or HIV.